wusung/SolarPatcher/Features.md

 - Enable Wrapped - Allows you to re-enable lunar client Wrapped, which can be useful for the people that still want to view it
 - Remove Chat Delay - Removes the client-side websocket chat delay (to lunar client friends)
 - Allow Cosmetic Cominations - Allows a user to use multiple incompatible cosmetics at once
+- Remove Splash Blur - Removes the blur on the lunar background panorama
+- Remove Lunar Chat Cooldown - Removes the chat delay of lunar's friend chat system

 #### Always enabled modules (not configurable and internal)
 - RuntimeData - Internal module for looking for lunar client classes and methods